Toward the Rising Sun

 Often we don’t realize that we are in a state of mind-body stress—sometimes referred to as “fight or flight”—in which we hold our breath as a chronic pattern that effectively stops the flow of life force.
 Using simple techniques of breathwork and self awareness, we can begin to relax, let go and breathe, opening ourselves to an endless source of energy, life, and wellness.

-Dr. Carl Jung used “sand play” to connect with the deep healing resources of the unconscious.
+Dr. Carl Jung used “sand play” to connect with the nonlinear healing resources of the unconscious.
 Whenever he was beginning a new book project, before writing anything at all he would sit beside the vast lake at his country home on Lake Bollingen near Zurich and allow himself to become like a child playing in the sand.
 There he would sculpt the sand, draw pictures and build sand castles in a freeform flow of activity.
 Cultivating or relaxing into right-brain activity within a mood of innocence and spontaneity, he played in the sand, drawing and creating temporary worlds of beauty and meaning.

-Creative writing is one of the aspects of Udayana Mandala Work that is available to all.
+Writing is one of the options of Udayana Mandala Work that is available to all.
 Creative writing may take the form of a personal journal, or it may be simply writing down snippets—or epics!— of reflections in which we engage with our inner world in a direct way.
 In this kind of writing we surprise ourselves—we find out what we actually know.
 Writing for your self can clarify and bring insight into deep questions; it can be educational and healing, and it can even lead to transformation and personal insights that are life changing in the best possible ways.

 Working with a coach or guide